northpolesec/santa/docs/concepts/mode.md

 password authentication when TouchID is not available.

 {: .note}
-Standalone mode will not override explicit block rules when Santa is configured to use a sync service nor will it override static rules.
+Standalone mode will not override explicit block rules nor will it override static rules.

 ##### Changing Modes